 - Wilton E. Scott Institute for Energy Innovation, Carnegie Mellon University – Pittsburgh, Pennsylvania

 - The Set!
 Contest begins in November.
-Submissions will be due in late January, 2019, and winners will be determined at a demo day in early February.
+Submissions will be due in late January 2019, and finalists will be determined at a demo day in early February.
 This will mark the beginning of the final Go!
 Contest period.

-- The final winners will be determined at a demo day event in early May.
+- The final winners will be determined at a demo day event in spring 2019.

 - Visit the American-Made Solar Prize website for details on the competition